khamiltonuk/Reducefun/README.md

 ## The answers

-if you get really stuck you can checkout out a branch with answers
+If you get really stuck you can checkout out a branch with answers.

 ```bash
 git checkout answers